apache/druid/docs/content/querying/segmentmetadataquery.md

 * Cardinality of all columns in the segment
 * Estimated byte size for the segment columns if they were stored in a flat format
+* Number of rows stored inside the segment
 * Interval the segment covers
 * Column type of all the columns in the segment
 * Estimated total segment byte size in if it was stored in a flat format